-The remainder of the agenda is general in nature and if you have any questions and/or comments before the meeting, please do not hesitate to contact me directly at (954) 658-4900.
+The balance of the agenda is standard in nature, and I look forward to seeing you at the meeting.
+In the meantime, if you have any questions and/or comments before the meeting, please do not hesitate to contact me directly at (954) 658-4900.